Geometry of the cumulant series in diffusion MRI: Competing interests statement

 SC, EF, DSN are co-inventors in technology related to this research; a PCT patent application has been filed and is pending.
 EF, DSN, and NYU School of Medicine are stock holders of Microstructure Imaging, Inc. --- post-processing tools for advanced MRI methods.
 FS is an inventor of technology related to this research and has financial interest in related patents.
+The remaining authors declare no competing interests.

 \onecolumngrid

 {S\arabic{page}} {S\arabic{section}} {S\arabic{table}} {S\arabic{figure}} {S\arabic{equation}}